How to debug deadlocks in Visual Studio

 // Main Thread DebugAsyncStackFrame.GetInfo ↪️ AD7FrameInfoCreator.Create ↪️ DebugModuleCache.GetOrCreate ↪️ lock(cache) -- waiting // Worker Thread LldbEventManager.LldbListenerOnModulesChanged ↪️ DebugModuleCache.GetOrCreate ↪️ lock(cache) -- acquired ↪️ ModuleAdded.Invoke ↪️ DebugEngineHandler.SendEventAsync ↪️ await _taskContext.Factory.SwitchToMainThreadAsync() ↖️ // Deadlock, main thread is waiting for lock(cache)

-Fixing deadlocks can be tricky, depending on the logic of your application.
+Fixing deadlocks can be tricky and it always depends on the logic of your application.
 Here’s the solution I’ve implemented for this one – e66a6b5e.
 The “obvious” thing to do is typically move some operations outside of the critical section, but it’s always worth looking deeper – do I even need this lock? do I have to switch to main thread to perform some operation?
 Taking a holistic overview often leads to better design improvements.

 Discuss this article on lobste.rs